NYSE Rate of Change (ROC)®

 The NYSE Rate of Change (ROC) chart helps quickly get the “big picture” of the stock market.
 The old saying “a picture is worth a thousand words” is very applicable to this chart.
 Once you understand how to read the ROC chart, you can easily spot the direction of the market.
 This makes it easy for you to know whether you want to be invested in the market or not.
 (See Below for Current NYSE Analysis)

-The red line is the 12-month moving average.
+The orange line is the 12-month moving average.
 As with most moving averages, a buy signal is generated as the index crosses above the moving average.
 A sell signal is generated as the index crosses below the moving average.
 (See Current Analysis Below)

-Another helpful way to use this chart is to look at the slope of the red moving average line.
+Another helpful way to use this chart is to look at the slope of the moving average line.
 If the slope is down, the market is trending down (gains are getting smaller).
 If the slope is up, the market is moving up (gains are getting bigger).
 And obviously, if the line is basically flat, the market is not trending at all.
 But a flat line at the 10% level is not bad; it means the market is gaining a steady 10% a year which would be very good.

 Just because this chart is not moving higher does not mean we should sell.
-In the period from May 2005 – May 2007 the red moving average line was basically flat, with a bit of wiggle.
-However, it was still flat at around a 12% rate of return, so holding during that period would have produced returns well above the long-term average.
+In the period from May 2005 – May 2007 the orange moving average line was basically flat, with a bit of wiggle.
+However, it was still flat at around a 12% rate of return, so holding during that period would have produced steady returns well above the long-term average.
 So it would have been difficult to know that the August 07 Sell signal was the real deal.
 But when it crossed below the zero-line in January 2008, it was definitely time to be out of the market.
 Had you gotten out, then you could still avoid significant losses.

 If you are a short-term trader or simply looking for significant gains, the best buy signals come due to a movement from below the 0% line.
 This allows you to capture the greatest up move.